Bob-Playground/WWDC-Stuff/2016/406_optimizing_app_startup_time/Transcript-Edited.md

 But where are those data pointers?

-Where those pointers are in your segment, are encoded in the `__LINKEDIT` segment.
+Well, those pointers are in your segment, are encoded in the `__LINKEDIT` segment.

-Now, at this point, all we've had is everything mapped in, so when we start doing rebasing, we're actually causing page faults to page in all the `__DATA` pages.
-And **then we causing copy and writes as we're changing them**.
+Now, at this point, all we've had is everything mapped in, so **when we start doing rebasing, we're actually causing page faults to page in all the `__DATA` pages.
+And then we causing copy and writes as we're changing them**.

-So rebasing can sometimes be expensive because of all the IO.
+**So rebasing can sometimes be expensive because of all the `IO`.**

 But one trick we do is we do it sequentially and from the kernel's point of view, it sees data faults happen sequentially.
 And when it sees that, the kernel, is reading ahead for us which makes the IO less costly.